Erbil Erbil, Iraq Travel Guide

 Visitors observe this blend in daily interactions, the Qaysari Bazaar's lively atmosphere, and the respectful preservation of heritage sites.

 Under the Assyrians, Erbil became a significant religious community, especially for the worship of the goddess Ishtar.
 Alexander the Great’s forces passed through the region, and after that, the city became a provincial capital during the Parthian and Sasanian empires.
-The arrival of Islam brought new architectural styles and cultural influences, transforming Erbil into an important center for Islamic scholarship and commerce.
+The arrival of Islam brought new architectural styles and cultural influences, transforming Erbil into an important center for Islamic scholarship and trade.
 During the medieval period, the city flourished under various Kurdish and Turkic dynasties, with the Fortress functioning as a formidable fortress and administrative hub.

 A major religious center focused on the goddess Ishtar.